wireless-broadband-alliance/wba-openroaming-portal/README.md

 ```

 ## 📞 Contact and Support
-If you have any problems installing or using the OpenRoaming Provisioning Portal, please feel free to contact us via email our to open an issue on this repository:
+We're here to help if you have any problems installing or using the OpenRoaming Provisioning Portal.
+You request assistance by creating an issue in this repository.
-- **Email**: creative@tetrapi.pt

-Please don't hesitate to reach out to us for any assistance you may need.
+Your suggestions and questions will help us improve the platform's usability and experience.

 # How it Looks and How it Works?
 Now we will show how the project looks, and give you some base information about how it works.